We are open during regular business hours from 8 a.m. to 5 p.m. on weekdays. Stop

-Any student with less than 30 credits is considered a freshman and subject to certain
+Any student with less than 30 units is considered a freshman and subject to certain

 parking restrictions.
 Freshman resident students are not permitted to purchase a permit or have a vehicle on campus.
 Limited exceptions